 - How can you match to these to best help them?

 If you have children, do you treat them all exactly the same?
-Do you not know or care about each of your kids’ unique personality traits and characteristics, their strengths
+Do you not know or care about each of your kids’ unique personality traits and characteristics, their strengths and weaknesses, what excites them and what upsets them?
+Do you not adjust accordingly to each of them when you talk to them, teach them, correct them, give them praise, or motivate them?

-So, why don’t you do this with the people at your company?
+Then, why don’t you do this with the people at your company?

 Need help in figuring out how to best manage your people to truly motivate them?
 Contact one of Lushin’s sales consultants and they’ll be happy to reach out to you to have a discussion on how we can help.